philippe-guerit/claude-desktop-memory-bank/doc/usage-guide.md

 ### Advanced Memory Management

-Claude employs several advanced techniques to maintain optimal memory:
+Claude employs several advanced techniques to maintain optimal memory through specialized tools:

-1. **Bulk Updates**: When information affects multiple context areas, Claude updates them together to maintain consistency.
+#### 1. Bulk Update Context

+The `bulk-update-context` tool allows for simultaneous updates to multiple context types in a single atomic operation.

+**Features:**
+- Updates multiple context files in one API call
+- Maintains consistency across related context files
+- Reduces API overhead when updating multiple contexts

+Claude uses bulk updates when:
+- Information affects multiple context areas simultaneously
+- Related contexts need to be updated together to maintain consistency
+- Multiple pieces of information emerge in a single conversation

+#### 2. Auto-Summarize Context

-2. **Auto-Summarization**: During complex conversations, Claude automatically extracts key points and organizes them into appropriate context files.
+The `auto-summarize-context` tool extracts relevant information from conversations and automatically categorizes it into appropriate context types.

+**Features:**
+- Extracts relevant information from conversations automatically
+- Categorizes content into appropriate context types based on keywords and content
+- Creates timestamped updates for tracking changes over time

+Claude employs auto-summarization:
+- During complex conversations covering multiple topics
+- When important information is scattered throughout a long discussion
+- To organize insights into the proper context categories without manual intervention

+#### 3. Prune Context

+The `prune-context` tool removes outdated information based on a configurable age threshold.

+**Features:**
+- Removes outdated information based on configurable age threshold (default: 90 days)
+- Preserves recent updates and important undated content
-3. **Context Pruning**: Claude periodically removes outdated information to keep the memory bank relevant and focused on current work.
+- Keeps memory banks concise and focused on current information

+Claude performs context pruning:
+- When context files have accumulated many historical updates
+- When older information is no longer relevant to the current state of the project
+- Periodically to maintain optimal memory bank performance

-These processes happen automatically in the background without requiring your attention or approval.
+All these processes happen automatically in the background without requiring your attention or approval, ensuring Claude maintains relevant context without manual management.

 ### Automatic Context Application